-Historian and author David Frew, Ph.D., is an emeritus professor at Gannon University, where he held a variety of administrative positions during a 33-year career.
+Historian and author David Frew, Ph.D., is a Scholar-in-Residence at the JES.
+An emeritus professor at Gannon University, he held a variety of administrative positions during a 33-year career.
 He is also emeritus director of the Erie County Historical Society/Hagen History Center and is president of his own management consulting business.
-Frew has written or co-written 35 books and more than 100 articles, cases, and papers.
+Frew has written or cowritten 35 books and more than 100 articles, cases, and papers.